Human Rights

 Human Rights at STU

-What sets STU’s Human Rights Program Apart?
+What sets STU’s Human Rights Department Apart?

 - STU Human Rights has its own internship program that provides students with academic credit while they gain professional experience.
+Internship students later gained employment from our internship partners, including the Child and Youth Advocate Office of New Brunswick, Department of Post-Secondary Education, Training, and Labour, New Brunswick Human Rights Commission, Office for Children and Seniors, and Fredericton Homeless Shelters.

 - Lectures and seminars are always taught by professors—not teaching assistants—which means students learn from experts in the field.